| No Cost Performance Improvements Tires - What can you do to your bike that can help acceleration, gas mileage

 the chain starts to rust.
 We’ve had examples where the rear

 wheel wouldn’t even turn and would actually stall the engine!
+Chain tension is likewise an extremely important

 adjustment.
 Too tight, (which is most common), and the gearbox,